 1. Do I have immediate financial goals?

-2. Do I have funds or access to funds that will enable you to settle your debts?
+2. Do I have funds or access to funds that will enable me to settle my debts?

 Many creditors or collection agencies are willing to negotiate a settlement.
-If you have access to enough funds to settle your accounts.
-You may be able to settle your debt before your creditors pursue legal action.
-If you can’t settle all of your debts that quickly, you may still want to pursue debt settlement or consolidation to avoid the credit hit that comes with bankruptcy.
+If you have access to enough funds to settle your accounts, you may be able to settle your debt before your creditors pursue legal action.
+If you can’t settle all of your debts that quickly, you may still want to pursue debt settlement or debt consolidation to avoid the credit hit that comes with bankruptcy.

 3. Am I in danger of being sued soon by creditors?